A complete list of distilleries open to the public in the Portland area.

 Industrial Row Distillery

 Small but mighty and focused, Industrial Row came on the scene in 2011.
 With a clear vision and passion, they released Dystopia Vodka.
 What sets Industrial Row apart from the other vodka producing hordes?
-They say, “Dystopia is the only vodka in the world with true character, and one of the only craft vodkas that is not made using industrial neutral grain spirits (think tanker truck).”
+They say, “Dystopia is the only vodka in the world with true character, and one of the only craft vodkas that are not made using industrial neutral grain spirits (think tanker truck).”
 Industrial Row is using a blend of locally sourced grains from the legendary Bob’s Red Mill.
 Expect no marketing trickery: it’s mashed, fermented and bottled in-house.
 The tasting room, which is located in NE Portland near the Moda Center and major freeways, is light and open, and a nice place to end or start a Portland distillery tasting tour.

 - 645 N Tillamook St #3, Portland, OR 97277